zhaolong19880628/learngit/readme.txt

-Git is a version control software.
+Git is a distributed version control software.